-Since every asset and site condition is unique and there is no "one size fits all" solution, owners should carefully review each of the recommendations in this document for applicability to their facilities.
+Signage Since every asset and site condition is unique and there is no "one size fits all" solution, owners should carefully review each of the recommendations in this document for applicability to their facilities.
 The guidance contained in this document is intended to assist owners and their managers to tailor implementation within the unique needs of each building.
-During these times of constant change, owners and managers must stay abreast of the latest guidance provided by local governments, the The World Health Organisation (WHO), NHS UK, UK Government as well as industry organisations such as RICS and BOMA International.
+During these times of constant change, owners and managers must stay abreast of the latest guidance provided by local governments, the U.S. Centers for Disease Control (CDC), The World Health Organization (WHO), U.S. Government and Canadian government as well as industry organizations such as IREM and BOMA USA, BOMA Canada.
 Owners should regularly check with their managers for updates.

-A clear, timely and consistent communications programme is vital to a safe and effective return to the workplace strategy.
-Owners should engage with their managers to work through these quidelines and make decisions on which items would be appropriate for their individual building, centre, park or estate.

-Once an agreement has been reached as to strategy, clear communications to tenants (and potentially additional stakeholders where relevant) should be disseminated.
-Additionally, as the plan evolves, updates should be issued so that owners, management teams, and their staff can implement the asset-specific plan, including:
+A clear and consistent communications program is vital to a safe and effective return to the workplace strategy.
+Owners should engage with their managers to work through these guidelines and make decisions on which items would be appropriate for their individual building.
+Once an agreement has been reached as to strategy, clear communications to tenants should be disseminated.
+Additionally, as the plan evolves, updates should be issued so that owners, management teams, and their staff can implement the building-specific plan, including: